 - Pauley Summer Program

 The Pauley Summer Program supports 1-2 Pomona students per summer to participate in a collaborative research program at the Hawaii Institute of Marine Biology, Coconut Island, Hawaii.
 Any Pomona student with a declared major in the life sciences is eligible.
-Expenses, including travel, meals, and room and board, are covered.
+Expenses, including travel, housing and food, are covered.
 Deadline is typically in late March-early April.

 - The Larry C. Oglesby Fund for Summer Field Study in Biology